Lucashsmello/console_aim_analysis/README.md

 A software for collecting data with respect to angular speed for each joystick input of PS4 fps games.
 It uses a video file (or video capture card), GIMX and a simple image comparison algorithm.

+This is a rework from a c++ code to python code.
+The intention is to be easy to install, extend/improve, add new features and easy to fix bugs.

 This is a work in progress...

 ## Requirements